University of Connecticut ROI Analysis

 ROI Analysis

-Graduates of the University of Connecticut, Storrs, earn a median of $53,816 one year after graduation.
+Graduates of the University of Connecticut at Storrs earn a median of $53,816 one year after graduation.
+The annual in-state tuition cost is $20,366.
 The median debt for graduates is $21,500.
-With an in-state tuition cost of $20,366, the one-year earnings are more than double the tuition cost.

-The median earnings five years after graduation are $63,322.
-Ten years after graduation, the median earnings increase to $73,997.
-The university has a high retention rate of 91.4% and an 83.5% graduation rate.
+Five years after graduation, the median earnings increase to $63,322.
+Ten years after graduation, the median earnings are $73,997.
+The university has an 83.5% graduation rate and a 91.4% retention rate.

 Generated from College Scorecard & IPEDS data